przemas75/eql-snmp_exporter/README.md

 # eql-snmp_exporter

-YAML config for snmp_exporter to monitor Dell Equallogic with snmp service in grafana.
+YAML config for snmp_exporter to monitor Dell Equallogic with snmp service enbaled and storing data in prometheus, visualization by grafana.

 It contains also original generator.yml for generating final snmp.yml.
 ```